programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-07.png" alt="Output from command to print each word in the sentence, along with their corresponding part-of-speech tags PRON, AUX, PUNCT, DET, PUNCT, NOUN, PUNCT, NOUN." caption="Figure 7: Example output of text and parts of speech generated by spaCy" %}

 Let's try the same process on the student texts.
-As we'll be calling the NLP pipeline on every text in the DataFrame, we should first define a function that runs the pipeline on whatever input text is given.
+As we'll be calling the NLP function on every text in the DataFrame, we should first define a function that runs `nlp` on whatever input text is given.
 Functions are a useful way to store operations that will be run multiple times, reducing duplications and improving code readability.

 ```
 def process_text(text):
     return nlp(text)
 ```

 After the function is defined, use `.apply()` to apply it to every cell in a given DataFrame column.
-In this case, the NLP pipeline will run on each cell in the **Text** column of the `final_paper_df` DataFrame, creating a Doc object from every student text.
+In this case, `nlp` will run on each cell in the **Text** column of the `final_paper_df` DataFrame, creating a Doc object from every student text.
 These Doc objects will be stored in a new column of the DataFrame called **Doc**.

-Running the NLP pipeline code takes several minutes because spaCy is performing all the parsing and tagging tasks on each text.
+Running this function takes several minutes because spaCy is performing all the parsing and tagging tasks on each text.
 However, when it is complete, we can simply call on the resulting Doc objects to get parts-of-speech, named entities, and other information of interest, just as in the example of the sentence above.

 ```
 final_paper_df['Doc'] = final_paper_df['Text'].apply(process_text)